-Thank you for your interest in our April webinar!
+Thank you for your interest in our May webinar!
 Please register below.
 Registering helps us demonstrate to our funders, the National Science Foundation, that we are reaching members of our community.

-April 12, 2017 at 1 pm Eastern/10 am Pacific
+May 10, 2017 at 1 pm Eastern/10 am Pacific

 If you have suggestions for future topics, we want to hear it!
 Please email us at email@example.com.